Employers

 You have legal obligations throughout the hiring process.
 You must:

-• make sure you do not unlawfully discriminate based on, sex, marital or family status, age, religious or ethical belief or any other prohibited ground
+• make sure you do not unlawfully based on, sex, marital or family status, age, religious or ethical belief or any other prohibited ground

 Discrimination